 Compound motor divided according to the connection of field winding with respect to the armature winding to two major types:

 In the long shunt motor, we connect the shunt field winding parallel across the series combination of both the series field winding and the armature.

-Voltage and current equation of long shunt compound motor:
+Let’s look at the voltage and current equation of the long shunt compound motor.